July 12th is known as New Conversations Day and Etch A Sketch Day.

 Did you know that on this day in 2000, the movie “X-Men” premiered in New York?
 The premiere took place on Ellis Island, the location of the film’s final battle.

-Keep reading for more facts about July 12
+Keep reading for more interesting facts about July 12th in history!

-Killing Eve star, Sandra Oh, became first woman to be nominated for an Emmy for her lead role.
+Sandra Oh became the first woman to be nominated for an Emmy for her lead role in Killing Eve.

 “Mission: Impossible – Fallout” premiered in Paris, France.